 Acquaints the entry-level athletic training student with athletic training educational competencies as they relate to injury prevention, assessment and evaluation, and acute care of injuries and illnesses to the upper extremity.
-Prerequisites: AT 3396, L396 (first-year status).
+Prerequisites: AT 3396, L396.

-AT L397 Evaluation of Athletic Injuries and Illnesses II Clinical Experiences (1-1)
+AT L397 Evaluation of Athletic Injuries and Illnesses II Lab (1)

 Acquaints the entry-level athletic training student with the knowledge of athletic training and educational competencies in the clinical proficiencies of injury prevention, assessment and evaluation, acute care of injuries and illnesses to the upper extremity.
 Prerequisites: AT 3396, L396.
-Co-requisite: AT 3397 (first-year status).
+Co-requisite: AT 3397.